 This book is for people who are interested in using an advanced-technology, enterprise-wide server operating system environment that is completely dedicated to supporting business goals.
 It helps anyone who needs a quick overview of the advances that z/OS offers.

 Summary of changes

-Summary of changes for GA22-7502-04 z/OS Version 1 Release 4
+This book contains information previously presented in z/OS Introduction and Release Guide, GA22-7502-04, which supports z/OS Version 1 Release 4.